Culture of Venezuela: Literature

 Venezuelan literature originated soon after the Spanish conquest of the mostly pre-literate indigenous societies; it was dominated by Spanish influences.
 Following the rise of political literature during the War of Independence, Venezuelan Romanticism, notably expounded by Juan Vicente González and Fermin Toro emerged as the first important genre in the region.
 Although mainly focused on narrative writing, Venezuelan literature was also advanced by poets such as Andrés Eloy Blanco and Fermín Toro.

 Major writers and novelists include Rómulo Gallegos, Teresa de la Parra, Arturo Uslar Pietri, Adriano González León, Miguel Otero Silva, and Mariano Picón Salas.
 Andrés Bello was also an educator and poet.
-Other, such as Laureano Vallenilla Lanz and José Gil Fortoul, contributed to Venezuelan positivism.
+Others, such as Laureano Vallenilla Lanz and José Gil Fortoul, contributed to Venezuelan positivism.

 Music

 Folk music of Venezuela is exemplified by the groups Un Solo Pueblo and Serenata Guayanesa.
 The national musical instrument is the cuatro.
 Typical musical styles and pieces mainly emerged in and around the llanos region, including "Alma Llanera" (by Pedro Elías Gutiérrez and Rafael Bolívar Coronado), Florentino y el Diablo (by Alberto Arvelo Torrealba), Concierto en la Llanura (by Juan Vicente Torrealba), and "Caballo Viejo" (by Simón Díaz).